tavisit/Frequency-of-digits-in-Mersenn-Primes/README.md

 This repository proves that the code was created by me, Matei Octavian Mihai, with the objective to parse a list of powers from the Marsenne primes, parse each prime and output the frequency of each digit.
-This code is necessary for the demonstration of the paper "Mersenne Primes and their uniform natural distribution of digits" by Matei Octavian Mihai, BEng TUCN, 2020, paper provided in the repository
+This code is necessary for the demonstration of the paper "Mersenne Primes and their uniform natural distribution of digits" by Matei Octavian Mihai, BEng TUCN, 2020, paper provided in the repository, with the objective to find the frequency of digits in marsenne primes.

 # What it contains?